Foster Youth Data

-New foster youth data on enrollment, test performance, and more is available at the California Department of Education's Dataquest website as of September 2016.
+Foster youth data on enrollment, test performance, and more is available at the California Department of Education's Dataquest website.
 This Foster Youth Fact Sheet (pdf) explains how foster youth are doing in Sonoma County and some measures SCOE is taking to encourage Foster Youth success and help school districts.

 AB 167 / 216 Graduation